BNLIF/wire-cell-2dtoy/docs/ToyMatching_1.md

 ```

 ### Output Bundle Creation
-Final bundles are created and organized:
+Final bundles are created and organized.
+For more details, refer to [ToyMatching_2.md](ToyMatching_2.md):

 ```cpp
 FlashTPCBundleSelection results_bundles;